Diego Barrios (Spanish footballer)

-Diego Barrios Pérez (born 30 July 1994) is a Spanish footballer who plays for Real Jaén as a goalkeeper.
+Diego Barrios Pérez (born 30 July 1994) is a Spanish footballer who plays for Segunda Federación club Linares as a goalkeeper.

 Club career

 Born in Martos, Jaén, Andalusia, Barrios made his senior debut with AD Alcorcón's reserves in 2013, in Tercera División.
 On 5 August of the following year, he moved to fellow league team CD Puerta Bonita.

 Barrios signed for CDA Navalcarnero also in the fourth tier on 9 July 2015.
 On 12 July of the following year he joined another reserve team, CD Leganés B in the same category.

 On 18 December 2016, as starter Jon Ander Serantes was injured and Iago Herrerín was sent off, Barrios made his first team – and La Liga – debut by coming on as a first half substitute for Rubén Pérez in a 1–1 home draw against SD Eibar.
 It was his maiden appearance for the first-team, and he subsequently moved to Segunda División B side UD San Sebastián de los Reyes the following 14 July.

 On 25 July 2018, Barrios signed for Real Valladolid and was assigned to the B-team in the third division; After a spell at Lori FC in Armenia, Barrios returned to Spain in the summer 2020 and was without club until 21 December 2020, when he signed for Real Jaén.